alphagov/govuk-design-system/src/community/accessibility-strategy/index.md

 WCAG 2.2 published a new ‘Candidate recommendation’ version on 6 September 2022.
 At this stage, “<abbr title="World Wide Web Consortium">W3C</abbr> encourages developers to use the technical report in their projects”.

-### 2023
+### 5 October 2023

-WCAG 2.2 is scheduled to be published by <abbr title="World Wide Web Consortium">W3C</abbr>.
+WCAG 2.2 published by <abbr title="World Wide Web Consortium">W3C</abbr>.
 At this stage, it’s a final and official web standard.
 WCAG 2.2 is backwards compatible and includes all existing WCAG 2.1 criteria.

-### 6 months after WCAG 2.2 publishing
+### April 2024: 6 months after WCAG 2.2 publishing

 Release a version of GOV.UK Frontend with WCAG 2.2 AA compliant components

-### 9 months after WCAG 2.2 publishing
+### July 2024: 9 months after WCAG 2.2 publishing

 Release an updated GOV.UK Design System website that is compliant with WCAG 2.2 AA